 Finally, sitting atop the range is the Denali.
 For drivers that want it all (and then some), the Denali features most of the previous trim's features as well as all of the range's available driver assistance features.
 It also benefits from Magnetic Ride Control dampers, 20-inch wheels, and unique interior appointments.

-The 2017 GMC Sierra 1500 has a well-equipped, quiet cabin, with comfortable seats and an easy-to-use entertainment system; the upper trim levels are elegant and luxurious.
-It takes a little time to get used to operating the voice-control system, but the result is a convenient feature that adds to safe driving as well.
+The 2018 GMC Sierra 1500 has a well-equipped, quiet cabin, with comfortable seats and an easy-to-use entertainment system; the upper trim levels are elegant and luxurious.
+The voice-control system results in convenient and safe driving as well.
 The rear seats fold down for additional storage and convenience.

 An Enhanced Driver Alert package is available on SLE and SLT models.
 It includes a Forward Collision Alert, Safety Alert Driver Seat, Intellibeam headlamps with automatic high-beam control, Lane Keep Assist, Front and Rear Park Assist, and Low Speed Forward Automatic Braking.

-The 2017 GMC Sierra continues the tradition of rock-solid reliability, smooth ride, high performance and comfortable surroundings.
+The 2018 GMC Sierra continues the tradition of rock-solid reliability, smooth ride, high performance, and comfortable surroundings.
 With a number of trim levels, from a well-equipped base model to the luxurious Denali line, there is a Sierra 1500 for every budget and taste.